- ECU Creed

 A formal grievance is presented in writing to the Associate Vice Chancellor /Dean of Students (362 Wright Building).
 This written grievance must include the following:

-Name, address and phone number of the person making the grievance;
+Name, address and telephone number of the person making the grievance;

 Identification of the office or individual against whom the grievance is brought;